Hisma/servers-archived/README.md

-# Model Context Protocol servers (ARCHIVED)
+# Model Context Protocol servers Unofficial Servers Maintained by Richard Meyer

-⚠️ **IMPORTANT: This repository is archived and no longer maintained.**

 ## Looking for MCP servers?

-This repository contains archived reference implementations that are no longer maintained.
+This is a fork of archived MCP servers.
+Most are no longer maintained, but the Puppeteer fork in `src/puppeteer/` is actively maintained by Richard Meyer and more may be updated over time.

 **For the current, actively maintained MCP servers, please visit:**